zamazan4ik/awesome-pgo/article/article.md

 I still wanted a bit more - explicitly mention in the SQLite documentation that PGO works, and PGO should be used by SQLite users if they want to achieve better performance with the database.
 That's why I created [another](https://sqlite.org/forum/forumpost/7fd3c9a43a) forum topic to add a note about **positive** PGO effects on SQLite.
 And... didn't get any answer at all.
 I even sent an email to "drh at sqlite.org" and "ggw at sqlite.org" (found these emails somewhere on the official SQLite website) - also no response.
 For now, it's the end of the story.
 If someone has good relationships with SQLite devs - please ask them about PGO documentation for the database.
 If you are a SQLite developer - you don't need even to ask, you can commit to the documentation directly ;)

-Lessons learned:

-* Doesn't matter how advanced is your benchmark.
-At first, you need to use the benchmarks from the project or recommended by the project.
+Some conclusions: doesn't matter how advanced is your benchmark.
+At first, you need to use the benchmarks from the project or recommended by the project since maintainers believe in them more compared to any other external bench suite.

 ### Stolyarov

 In the Russian-speaking Internet segment, there is a man-meme-"engineer" - Aleksei Stolyarov (his [webpage](http://stolyarov.info/).
 Recently Aleksei published his own C++ CMS - [Thalassa](https://github.com/a-croco-stolyarov/thalassa).
 What can be a better aim for PGO than a CMS from such a legend!?
 So I decided to [propose](https://github.com/a-croco-stolyarov/thalassa/issues/1) evaluating PGO on Thalassa.
 And as I expected, [got](https://github.com/a-croco-stolyarov/thalassa/issues/1#issuecomment-1721060548) a wonderful answer!
 Unfortunately, the user is already deleted on GitHub (that wasn't me!), and the Wayback machine doesn't have a copy for that page, so I do not remember the exact quote.
 It was something like "Real programmers don't need this shit" + "Close, won't fix" - so arrogant!
 Well, maybe in the ideal world, ideal software engineers don't need optimization help from a compiler.
-However, I am afraid that such a fairy dream is available only for Aleksei...
+However, I am afraid that such a fairy dream is available only for Aleksei... the Engineering (semi-) God!

 Besides jokes, don't be like Aleksey regarding PGO.
 PGO allows you to spend less time with manual program optimization.
 So even if you are a super-duper **real** programmer - do not hesitate to use PGO!

 Lessons learned:

-* TODO: write here something about programming (semi-)gods :)
 * TODO: insert here a meme with VittorioRomeo and C compiler warning

 ### Lapce and an "interesting" approach to measure performance improvements

-TODO: write here about Lapce's way to measure performance: https://github.com/lapce/lapce/discussions/2817#discussioncomment-7674201
+I [had](https://github.com/lapce/lapce/discussions/2817) quite funny conversation about enabling PGO for Lapce.
+As usual, the maintainer doesn't believe in PGO efficiency in practice (that's one of the reason why I wrote this article).
+I started to explain that probably we need to perform some benchmarks before concluding that PGO doesn't bring much value for the project.
+Instead, I [got](https://github.com/lapce/lapce/discussions/2817#discussioncomment-7674615) an interesting answer "If the improvement is not visible without benchmark, is it really an improvement?
+As far as this goes, it's only different numbers without real impact on users.".

+Well, I can imagine the source of such a point of view.
+If you write the user-facing application, you *can* think about all under-the-hood optimizations as non-important.
+However, the "visibility" topic is complicated.
+Some people even notice the latency between different terminals (one of the reason why we still have ongoing optimizations in this area), some people definetely can see battery usage improvements due to more efficient application implementation (especially if such users use CPU-heavy features from an application).
+That's why by default I suggest to talk about something measurable like benchmarks - it's much easier to work with numbers instead of feelings, you know.
+Performing huge A/B tests on different focus groups is a nice thing actually but this option is not available for almost all open source projects yet.

 ### Spamming and LLM

-TODO: add more reflections why people can behave in such a way

 As you see in the "Are we PGO yet?" list, I created a lot of different PGO-related issues in different repositories.
 My intention was simple: if I see that a project's performance can be improved with PGO - I create an issue about it.
 Creating an issue or discussion is a natural way for collaboration on GitHub.

 In most cases, the issues are left unanswered, in some cases maintainers are interested in PGO, and in some cases they even start PGO evaluation - that's really great!
 However, in very rare cases, people just call me a spammer and close the issue automatically.
 I met such behavior in [Shady](https://github.com/Hugobros3/shady/issues/18) and [ECL](https://gitlab.com/embeddable-common-lisp/ecl/-/issues/725#note_1678404112).
+Especially funny was the ECL case when I was called a LLM :D I wanted to start my answer something like "As a brain-driven not only language model" but decided to spend my time in a more useful way - play Devil May Cry 3 :D

 Yes, I created *hundreds* of issues about PGO since this is the only viable option to start a conversation about PGO with project authors/maintainers, talk with them about the major pain points about PGO, discuss some performance improvement numbers and possible ways to integrate PGO into their projects.
 The most interesting insights about PGO I got from long and sometimes flamy conversations about PGO.
 So if some people that I am "just spamming" - well, I don't care *much* about that, not a first day in the Internet.
 You can always just ignore my issues - it's up to you.
 I will do the same thing - spread the word about PGO for various projects.
 For the projects where I see potential benefits from PGO.

+When the discussion starts from the first comment in some rude tone, you know, I have far less desire to continue conversation with you on the topic, and I will just ignore you since I have many other things to do in my list.
+So if you want to get a valuable feedback about my motivation, more details about PGO and similar things - just ask me, I would be happy to chat with you about the topic.
+If you are not interested in it - just kindly say it in the issue and close it, there is no reason to be harsh in this case.
+Maybe leaving the issue without an answer will be better than that.

 ### PGO and GPT/LLM/AI/any other buzzword